craigsbaldwin/craigbaldwin.com/site/content/about/_index.md

   copy="I'm Craig Baldwin, principal developer at We Make Websites, Shopify expert, avid runner and walker, living in Winchester."
 >}}

 I've worked at [We Make Websites](https://wemakewebsites.com/) for over five years, specialising in the front-end development of Shopify e-commerce stores.
 I'm a principal developer, working on key client accounts as well as developing our internal framework and compiler.
-I've led the development and launch of nine stores and supported the development of almost 50 stores.
+I've led the development and launch of nine stores and supported the development of over 50 stores.

 <!-- Childsplay Clothing, UFC Store, TP Toys, SofaSofa, This Works, Sons, Autonative (Ford), Underalls, Direct Doors -->